RAMA00007/TRAIN-TRACKING/README.md

 # TRAIN STATUS TRACKING
-To track the status of current and upcoming stations of a train by using its train number.
-After entered the train number on the dedicated web based application, it will display the upcoming staion names with their estimated reaching time to the station.
-It can be helpful for those who are not aware before of the particular travelling locations.
+Tracking the status(Location name) of current and upcoming stations of a train by using its PNR number.
+By entering the train's PNR on the dedicated web based application, it displays the upcoming station/platform's name with their estimated reaching time.
+It can be very helpful for those who are not aware of the particular travelling location(s) before.